khirawdhi/tryhackme-rag-poison/room/room.md

 - An internal AI assistant answers IT and security questions for employees.
 - The assistant retrieves documents from a knowledge base before generating responses.
-- A contractor/Vendor(or compromised account) uploads a document claiming to be a policy update.
+- A contractor, vendor, or compromised account uploads a document claiming to be a policy update.
 - After ingestion, the assistant begins suggesting insecure actions.

 ## Task 3: Technical Foundation

-Retrieval-Augmented Generation (RAG) systems combine:

-- Retrieval: selecting the most relevant documents
-- Generation: producing an answer using retrieved content

-The language model treats retrieved documents as trusted context.
-If malicious data enters the knowledge base, answers can be manipulated without modifying the model.
+Retrieval-Augmented Generation (RAG) is a technique where an AI system retrieves relevant documents from a knowledge base before generating a response.

+Instead of answering only from what it was trained on, the model relies on retrieved documents as trusted context.

+If those documents are incorrect or malicious, the model can produce unsafe or misleading answers even though the model itself is unchanged.

 ## Task 4: RAG Pipeline Overview

 The RAG pipeline follows this flow:

 User Query
    ↓
 Document Retrieval (Top-K)
    ↓
 Retrieved Context
    ↓
 LLM Response

-Data poisoning occurs at theingestion and retrieval layer, before generation.
+Data poisoning occurs at the ingestion and retrieval layer, before generation.

 ![RAG Data Poisoning Pipeline](img/rag_poisoning_pipeline.drawio.png)

 ## Task 5: Hands-on Exercise – Poisoning the Retrieval